Jtfinlay/gatsby-blog/posts/aspnet-docker/aspnet-docker.md

 For an existing ASP.NET Core project, including docker support is straight forward as well.
 Right-click on your project > Add > Docker Support.

 ![Add docker support to an existing project](./add-docker-support.PNG)

+In the next post, we will take a look at what was included in the project when adding Docker support, and what it means.